 secret parameter not required

 Search for Posts by keyword or query.
 These can match against full content.
-There are 2 notable parameters one can use to control search results:
+Notable parameters one can use to control search results:

 sort, which determines the posts returned.